 Incident Review #1

 A 17-year-old camper was taken to the health lodge with complaints of severe headache and high temperature.
 Upon arrival at the health lodge, the youth had a temperature of 103.5 degrees.
-He stated that he had been hiking every day for the past month and may have been bitten by a tick.
-He was transported to the local hospital where he received intravenous fluids and antibiotics for both Lyme disease and ehrlichiosis.
+She stated she had been hiking every day for the past month and may have been bitten by a tick.
+She was transported to the local hospital where she received intravenous fluids and antibiotics for both Lyme disease and ehrlichiosis.

 - Check for ticks frequently.
 Taking a shower as soon as possible after an outdoor activity, preferably within two hours, may help to find ticks before they have a chance to bite.
 Always check your entire body.
 It may be helpful to use a mirror.
 Check under the arms, in and around the ears, inside the belly button, behind the knees, between the legs, around the waist, and especially in the hair.